Hopsewee

 It was declared a National Historic Landmark in 1971.

-It is located about 13 miles south of Georgetown on U.S. Highway 17, in the vicinity of North Santee on the North Santee River.
+It is located about 13 miles south of Georgetown, with access to U.S. Highway 17, in the vicinity of North Santee on the North Santee River.

-The house continues to be a private residence, but is open to the public for tours.
+The house continues to be used as a private residence.
+It is open to the public at certain hours for tours.
 It is furnished with 18th and 19th century period furniture.